anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 * Where it is not technically feasible to record the event on the resource on which it occurs, then the operational use of another resource like a centralized log repository must record the event in a manner where the event can be linked to the resource on which it occurred.

 #### 6.3.7.4 Required Fields
-The security audit log must contain at minimum the following fields (where applicable and technically feasible):
+The security audit log must contain at minimum the following fields (sec.mon.001) where applicable and technically feasible:
 * Event type
 * Date/time
 * Protocol
 * Service or program used for access
 * Success/failure
 * Login ID — Where the Login ID is defined on the system/application/authentication server; otherwise, the field should contain 'unknown', in order to protect authentication credentials accidentally entered at the Login ID prompt from appearing in the security audit log.
-* Source IP Address
+* Source and destination IP Addresses and ports

 #### 6.3.7.5 Data Retention
 * Log files must be retained for 180 days, or the relevant regulator mandate, or your customer mandate, whichever is higher.